dantleech/blog/content/posts/2024-08-29-col-de-tourmalet.md

 I cooked and ate and opened a beer and now I'm sitting upstairs in the common area.
 The "Orage" (thunderstorm) has come, and I feel sorry for the girl who went into town to eat.

+Tomorrow I will take a rest day and in the spirit of resting try and do a 20k train run.
+But will see what the weather is like 😛